 As one of the pioneers in the Santa Barbara County, Zaca Mesa was a training ground for many.
 Ken Brown was our first winemaker and later started Byron in Santa Maria Valley.
 Adam Tolmach, Jim Clendenen and Bob Lindquist worked at Zaca Mesa before venturing out on their own to start Ojai, Au Bon Climat and Qupé, respectively.

 Zaca Mesa was the first Central Coast winery to appear in Wine Spectator’s Top 10 back in 1995.
 A year later, our Syrah was served by President Clinton to French President Jacque Chirac at a White House State Dinner.
 To show that we are not leaning one direction, our wines were also served at President Reagan’s 80th birthday party at the Beverly Hilton.

 Over time the ownership group diminished to one of the original partners.
-Zaca Mesa has been family owned for almost 25 years.
+Zaca Mesa has been family owned for over 25 years.